bvasko/stuff_i_built/README.md

 - developer's name,
 - a recent photo or avatar,
 - links to sections about them,
-- linnks ti their work,
+- links to their work,
 - link to contact them

 - clicking on a link scrolls to the correct section